REMOTE CONSOLE

 }

 When the terminal is connected in the Thinger.io console, the device will start to send the configured log.
-If there is no any terminal connected to the device, the device will skip sending any data over the wire.
+If there is no terminal connected to the device, the device will skip sending any data over the wire.

 Writing to Thinger.io web console